da-cali/linux-x1-tablet/README.md

 ### NOTES

 * Powertop and thermald greatly improve battery life, I recommend installing and setting up these tools as well.
-* As far as I know there is no desktop with better tablet support (gestures, autorotation, UI friendliness, etc) than Gnome under wayland.
-Even if you dislike Gnome, consider giving it a chance on this particular device.
+* As far as I know there is no desktop with better tablet support (gestures, autorotation, UI friendliness, etc) than Gnome under Wayland.
+Even if you dislike Gnome, consider using it for this particular device.